-See more about Mid-Autumn Festival History
+See more about the Mid-Autumn Festival History

-Stories of the Mid-Autumn Festival
+Mid-Autumn Festival Stories

-There are quite a few stories associated with the Mid-Autumn Festival, the most popular are the legend of the Chang'e, Jade Rabbit and Wu Gang.
+There are quite a few stories associated with the Mid-Autumn Festival, the most popular are the legend of the Chang'e, Jade Rabbit, and Wu Gang.
 Some of them are tragic but romantic, some of them are interesting and instructive.

 Like all popular legends, the story changes depending on the social reality.
 Here we've listed three popular stories about the Chinese Moon Festival.